Codex Nitriensis: Text of the codex

+William Cureton described what survives of the text of the Iliad as omitting 26 verses normally found while adding four not otherwise attested.

 History

 Formerly it belonged to the monastery of St. Mary Deipara in the Nitrian Desert.
 In 1847 along with the other 550 manuscripts (e.g. British Library, Add MS 14448) it was brought to England by Henry Tattam.

 The fragments of Luke were independently transcribed, both by Tregelles in 1854, and by Tischendorf in 1855, who afterwards re-examined the places wherein he differed from Tregelles (e.g. Luke 8:5; 18:1.10).

 Tischendorf edited the text of the codex in 1857 in his Monumenta sacra inedita, volume VII, with a facsimile.

 The 48 extant parchment leaves of the manuscript are kept in the British Library (Add MS 17211) in London.